carojasp12/Credit-Risk-Classification/README.md

 - The model has a precision of 100% and a recall of 100% for healthy loans.
 For risky loans, the precision is 87% and the recall is 89%.
 The total accuracy of the model is 99%.

+## Summary

+The logistic regression model has a great accuracy of 99%, indicating that we could use it to evaluate the creditworthiness of borrowers.
+However, to confirm the model's trustworthiness, we should run it with a different dataset.
+Additionally, we should evaluate the quality of the dataset, as the model is heavily dependent on the quality and relevance of the data collected.
+Finally, we should identify the most relevant features that impact the creditworthiness of borrowers and determine how each feature independently influences their creditworthiness.